sigcsets/sigcse2022/pages/schedule_index.md

 **Exploring Threshold Concepts for Intermediate Students**
 Brian M. McSkimming (University at Buffalo); Adrienne Decker (University at Buffalo)

-**ITT: An Interactive Tutoring Tool to Improve the Learning and Visualization of Compiler Design Theory From Implementation**
+**[Now Virtual] ITT: An Interactive Tutoring Tool to Improve the Learning and Visualization of Compiler Design Theory From Implementation**
 Rafael Del Vado Vírseda (Universidad Complutense de Madrid)

 **Incorporating the Concepts of Fairness and Bias into an Undergraduate Computer Science Course to Promote Fair Automated Decision Systems**